Landlord insurance: Protect your rental property

 What does landlord insurance cover?

 Owning a rental property is a big responsibility, and with it comes a whole new set of risks.
 Here’s a summary of standard coverages in a landlord insurance policy that will help protect you and your rented home, and a few optional add-ons for extra peace of mind.
 Remember, every landlord has unique needs.
-Be sure to review your policy to understand what you’re covered for and what you’re not.
+Be sure to review your policy to understand what you’re covered for and if there are any limits or exclusions.

 Standard landlord insurance coverages